Go to navigation

 When a complaint is received, it will:

-- carry out a site visit within seven days and inform the
+- carry out a site visit within 28 working days

 - notify all complainants of the final outcome.